-- One instance of an employee misusing industrial-use fuel for personal purposes. - Two instances of Code of Ethics violations by employees in the purchasing and maintenance departments.
-These employees bypassed internal purchasing procedures, compromising the integrity of the procurement process. - O Two instances of non-adherence to Group procedures regarding reporting communication between local business units and the headquarter, as well as the planning of maintenance activities. - 4 claims were dismissed due to insufficient information to proceed with an investigation. - 1 claim was not confirmed after investigation. - 5 claims remain under analysis as of March 2024.
+- 5 claims were confirmed, leading to disciplinary actions, organizational changes, and operational improvements.
+These confirmed claims involved: - 1 instance of an employee misusing industrial-use fuel for personal purposes. - 2 instances of Code of Ethics violations by employees in the purchasing and maintenance departments.
+These employees bypassed internal purchasing procedures, compromising the integrity of the procurement process. - 2 instances of non-adherence to Group procedures regarding reporting communication between local business units and the headquarter, as well as the planning of maintenance activities. - 4 claims were dismissed due to insufficient information to proceed with an investigation. - 1 claim was not confirmed after investigation. - 5 claims remain under analysis as of March 2024.